 Thirty miles east of Ridgecrest, we found ourselves at the entrance to Trona Pinnacles.
 It’s an easy five-mile dirt road that in dry conditions, most two-wheel cars can easily navigate the off road trails.
 Wet conditions are a different ball game and can swallow a car whole.

 As I said, the Pinnacles are otherworldly, and you quickly feel you’ve entered another planet.
 The unusual landscape consists of more than 500 tufa spires, some as high as 140 feet, rising from the bed of the Searles Dry Lake basin.
 The pinnacles vary in size and shape from short and squat to tall and thin and are composed primarily of calcium carbonate (tufa).

 The area can get “busy” over the weekend (30 + rigs), but it’s a Sunday night, so it was easy to find a peaceful and secluded spot in this 14 square mile region.
 This is a primitive camping area, so it only has one pit toilet.
 Over land adventure is about self-reliance in the backcountry, so I’m used to the shovel/hole technique.
 Nate on the other hand, was happy to ride the two miles from camp to the pit.
 To be fair, two miles to an expert mountain biker on an E-bike made sense!

 As a core overlander with a background in mountain biking, I’ve never actually ridden an E-Bike and I have to say I loved the experience.
 They were a great way to explore the area with ease.

 As I previously stated, this trip was always about combining two passions in an amazingly scenic location.
-The rigs never really had to be put in four-wheel drive, but did however, perfectly support the pursuit of backcountry base camping.
+The overland ready rigs never really had to be put in four-wheel drive, but did however, perfectly support the pursuit of backcountry base camping.
 Add in cold nights around a campfire drinking good whiskey with a good friend and this was a great trip!